-Potential improvements in current internal combustion engine technology fueled with petroleum products are likely not to be enough to achieve the CO2 emissions reduction needed under, for example, a climate policy goal of stabilization of greenhouse gas emissions.
-Even significant fleet efficiency improvements such as those promised by further penetration of electric-gasoline hybrid vehicles are probably are not enough to offset growth in miles driven and other increases in demand for power and performance in a sector that is growing rapidly worldwide.
-Awareness of the need for deep reductions in emissions has created interest in alternative vehicle technologies and fuels.
-Among the alternative technologies that offer further reductions in emissions from transportation are replacement of gasoline and diesel with biofuels, all-electric cars or near all-electric plug-in hybrids, and hydrogen fuel-cell vehicles.
-In this paper we focus on the latter option and apply the MIT Emissions Prediction and Policy Analysis (EPPA) model (Paltsev et al., 2005) to assess the potential for hydrogen transportation in a carbon-constrained world.
+Improvements in internal combustion engine technology are not likely to be adequate to achieve the $CO_2$ emissions reductions needed, for example, under a climate policy goal of stabilisation of greenhouse gas emissions.
+Even significant fleet fuel economy improvements, such as those promised by further penetration of electric-gasoline hybrid vehicles, are probably not enough to offset growth in miles driven and other increases in demand for power and performance in a sector that is growing rapidly worldwide.
+Among the technology options for further reducing emissions from transportation are: replacement of gasoline and diesel with biofuels, all-electric cars or near all-electric plug-in hybrids, and hydrogen fuel cell vehicles.
+Although large-scale adoption of all of these alternatives has the potential to significantly reduce tailpipe emissions, the total impact on emissions will depend on the carbon intensity of the energy crop and the conversion of any primary energy source to fuel, electricity, or hydrogen.
+In this paper, we focus on the hydrogen option and apply the MIT Emissions Prediction and Policy Analysis (EPPA) model (Paltsev et al., 2005) to assess the potential for hydrogen transportation in a carbon-constrained world.

 Existing engineering studies of the potential for hydrogen vehicles show that the technology must advance significantly to be commercially competitive (Ogden et al., 2004; NRC, 2004; Rogner, 1998; Kosugi et al., 2004).
-The contribution of our analysis is to examine the potential for hydrogen transportation within a computable general equilibrium (CGE) model of the world economy, in which it must explicitly compete with other technologies that are changing, where fuel costs are rising, and under different assumptions about carbon dioxide control policies.
+The contribution of our analysis is to examine the potential for hydrogen transportation within a computable general equilibrium (CGE) model of the world economy, in which it must compete with other technologies that are changing, where fuel costs are rising, and under different assumptions about carbon dioxide control policies.

-In the next section we briefly review the hydrogen vehicle technology including technologies to produce and deliver the hydrogen.
-In Section 3, we describe our strategy for examining the potential for hydrogen using the EPPA model and offer detail on our addition of hydrogen production and distribution sectors and a fuel cell vehicle technology.
-In Section 4 we simulate the model to examine conditions that would favor entry of a fleet of hydrogen vehicles.
+The analysis begins in Section 2 with an overview of the technologies and costs associated with the production and distribution of hydrogen.
+Section 3 discusses characteristics of hydrogen vehicles.
+In Section 4 we describe our strategy for representing hydrogen production and transportation in the EPPA model.
+In Section 5 we simulate a variety of scenarios to identify conditions that would favour entry of hydrogen vehicles into the household transportation fleet.
 Given the relatively high current cost of a hydrogen fuel cell-based automobile fleet, our primary strategy is to simulate many pairs of fuel and vehicle costs to identify those that would result in penetration of the fleet under different economic and policy conditions.
-We do not claim that the technology breakthroughs needed to achieve these costs are on the immediate horizon.
-Instead, our goal is to help establish the targets needed in research on the hydrogen vehicles if they are to make a contribution.
-We then consider a specific fuel and vehicle cost pair, assuming that ongoing research is successful in reducing the cost of the technology to these levels, to consider the extent to which availability of hydrogen technology would reduce carbon emissions and lower the cost of achieving emissions reductions.
-Section 5 concludes.
+We then consider a specific fuel and vehicle cost pair and, assuming that ongoing research is successful in reducing the cost of the technology to these levels, evaluate the extent to which hydrogen technology would lower the cost of achieving emissions reductions under a climate policy.
+In Section 6, we discuss the outcomes of the scenario analysis and offer some conclusions.